 Take a Trip to the Danube Delta

 One of Europe’s largest and best preserved river deltas, the 4.500 km² natural reserve is home to fantastic landscapes, unforgettable sunsets, and more that 300 bird species, including swans, eagles, a variety of rare pelicans.
-Bird watching season runs from early spring to late summer.
+The bird-watching season runs from early spring to late summer.

 Traditional guesthouses and floating hotels dot the area, and most of them greet guests with wonderful regional food and lots of authentic fish specialties.